ReactiveDrop/reactivedrop_translations/README.md

 ### Workshop
 Create a copy of the English file and rename it to your language suffix (e.g. workshop_tags_schinese.json).
 Translate the contents of the file.
 In JSON files, only translate text on the right side of the `:`.
 ### Item Schema
 Copy the lines with `_english` for your language.
-Try to keep each block of translations in alphabetical order by language.
+Try to keep each block of translations in alphabetical order by language name.
 If there are words between `%percent_signs%`, leave them as-is (they are replaced with numbers by the game client).
+If there is a colon in the text between `%percent_signs:like this%`, translate only the part after the colon (it is used as a replacement if the number is missing from the item data).
 Don't change any lines that aren't labelled with a language.
+### Changing English strings
+If you change an English string in a way that does not require editing other languages (such as fixing a typo that doesn't change the meaning), you need to also change the `[english]` copy of the string in each of the other language files that have it translated.
+Adding new English strings or changing strings in a way that does require re-translation is handled by the sync script in the utils folder.
 ### How to test your translation before submitting it
 * Go into Steam - Library - Alien Swarm: Reactive Drop, right click and choose Properties.
 In the Language tab select the language you are translating into.
 * Copy your files into respective folders in `C:\Program Files (x86)\Steam\steamapps\common\Alien Swarm Reactive Drop\resource`
 ### Got Questions?
-Feel free to ask them [on the Reactive Drop forum](https://steamcommunity.com/app/563560/discussions/1/).
+Feel free to ask them on this repository's issue tracker or [the Reactive Drop forum](https://steamcommunity.com/app/563560/discussions/1/).